Buffalo Man Shoved By Police Responds To Donald Trump’s Tweet Calling Him An ‘ANTIFA Provocateur’

 “No comment other than Black lives matter.
 Just out of the ICU.
 Should recover eventually.
 Thx,” he said, according to the Democrat & Chronicle, a daily newspaper in Rochester, New York.

-Gugino became the focus of ongoing police brutality in the wake of the killing of George Floyd, an unarmed man who died while in police custody after an officer knelt on his back and neck for nearly 9 minutes.
-At a protest in Buffalo New York, Gugino, who was part of a group of about a dozen peaceful protesters, was filmed by a news crew as he approached a crowd of officers and was shoved back.
+Gugino became the focus of ongoing police brutality in the wake of the killing of George Floyd, an unarmed man who died while in police custody after an officer knelt on his back and neck for nearly nine minutes.
+At a protest in Buffalo, New York, Gugino, who was part of a group of about a dozen peaceful protesters, was filmed by a news crew as he approached a crowd of officers and was shoved back.
 Gugino fell to the ground and hit his head.

-Police were criticized for walking past the man as he bled on the ground, in addition to using excessive force against him.
+Police were criticized for walking past the man as he bled out on the pavement, in addition to the use of excessive force against him.
 He was eventually taken to the hospital where he stayed for several days in intensive care with critical injuries.

 Citing an unsubstantiated story from the far-right One American News Network, Trump tweeted on Tuesday that Gugino may be a part of an anti-fascist movement and may have set the interaction up.